H-Freax/PybulletMCP/README.md

 ## About PyBulletMCP

-PyBulletMCP is a microservice-based robot control system that separates the simulation environment from the control logic.
+PyBulletMCP is a Model Context Protocol-based robot control system that separates the simulation environment from the control logic.
 This architecture provides several benefits:

 - **Decoupled Components**: The simulation environment runs independently from the control server
 - **Flexible Deployment**: Components can be deployed on different machines